r-lib/actions/setup-r/README.md

 ## Inputs

+- **r-version** (`'release'`) - R version to use.
+Possible values are:

+  - ‘release’: the last released version available for the current platform. ‘latest’ is the same.
+  - ‘devel’: the last daily development snapshot available.
-- **r-version** (`'release'`) - Version range or exact version of an R version to use. “devel” is the current development version, and “next” is the next version of R, either R-patched, or R-alpha, R-beta, R-rc or R-prerelease.
-Use “renv” to retrieve R version recorded in renv.lock file.
+  - ‘next’: the next version of R, either R-patched, or R-alpha, R-beta, R-rc or R-prerelease depending on the current stage of the R release process.
+  - ‘renv’: retrieve the R version recorded in `renv.lock` file.
+  - exact R version, e.g. ‘4.4.2’.
+  - minor R version, e.g. ‘4.4’.
+Chooses the last release from this minor version.
+(Equivalent to using ‘x’ as the patch version, e.g. ‘4.4.x’.)
+  - major R version, e.g. ‘4’.
+Chooses the last release from this major version.
+(Equivalent to using ‘x’ as the minor and patch versions, e.g. ‘4.x.x’.)
+  - ‘oldrel’, the previous version of R, not counting patch versions.
+  - ‘oldrel/n’ (or ‘oldrel-n’): the n-th previous version of R, not counting patch versions.

 - **rtools-version** (`''`) - Exact version of Rtools to use.
 Default uses latest suitable rtools for the given version of R. Set it to “42”